-This site is made up of three coral shelf atolls and are home to 650 species of fish.
+This site is made up of three coral shelf atolls and is home to 650 species of fish.
 It’s not a quick dive, but will take several trips underwater to explore it in its entirety.

 If you’re diving in Western Australia, it’s nearly a guarantee that you’ll spend time at Rowley Shoals.

-Mermaid Reef is northeast of Rowley Shoals and is filled with lagoons, caves and walls making for an interesting dive.
+Mermaid Reef is northeast of Rowley Shoals and is filled with lagoons, caves, and walls making for an interesting dive.